tonig-evo/tutorial_python/working_with_text_files/README.md

     # do something for each line
 ```

 At this point it is useful to have an idea of what you want to do.
-In this case we are going to extract all insertion and deletion positions and write them to a ```.bed``` file.
+In this case we are going to extract all insertions and deletions over 10 base pairs and write their positions to a ```.bed``` file.

 For this task we do not need any of the VCFs header information so we skip it: